tsingqguo/sair/README.md

 - For `train_liif.py`, by default, the save folder is at `save/_[CONFIG_NAME]`.
 We can use `--name` to specify a name if needed.

-- For dataset args in configs, `cache: in_memory` denotes pre-loading into memory (may require large memory, e.g. ~40GB for DIV2K), `cache: bin` denotes creating binary files (in a sibling folder) for the first time, `cache: none` denotes direct loading.
-We can modify it according to the hardware resources before running the training scripts.

 **1. celebAHQ experiments**